l3p-cv/lost/docs/docs/frontend_development/style_guide.md

 ### Table/Page Header

 Typically, above the left corner of the table, there will be the headline.
-Above the right corner, there is button with the fucntion to add an element of whatever the table displays, if applicable.
+Above the right corner, there is button with the function to add an element of whatever the table displays, if applicable.

 There is a custom component used for this called [***TableHeader***](https://github.com/l3p-cv/lost/blob/master/frontend/lost/src/components/TableHeader.jsx),